tarikh03/K2View-Academy/articles/demo_project/DPM_Demo_Project/06_Purging/03_05_Purging_View_Your_Data.md

 ## View Purged Data in the Source Systems

-You can view any purged data in the environment we generated for you as a sandbox.
-This includes two separate applications that act as "Source Systems" to simulate a real-world company with multiple source systems.
+Any purged data is removed from the DPM System in a real-world environment; however, you can view purged data in the environment we generated for you as a sandbox.
+This includes two separate applications that act as "Source Systems" to simulate a company with multiple source systems.

 The two applications that we picked up to simulate source systems are: